 - Relief of dry eye symptoms

-Dr. Azizzadeh is happy to teach facial paralysis patients about gold eyelid weights, how they work and their benefits.
-By doing so, Dr. Azizzadeh helps patients determine if this treatement can help them achieve their desired results.
+Dr. Azizzadeh is happy to teach facial paralysis patients about gold eyelid weights, how they work, and what their benefits are.
+By doing so, Dr. Azizzadeh helps patients determine if this treatment can help them achieve their desired results.

 Gold eyelid weights are safe and effective and have been shown to help facial paralysis patients restore the eyelid function.
 A good candidate for this particular treatment is a patient suffering from some form of facial paralysis that is inhibiting natural eyelid closure.
-There are a couple of other options available as well, like platinum weights and eyelid springs, and the best treatment option for your specific case will be carefully considered by the team at the Facial Paralysis Institute.
-If you are struggling with the side effects of not being able to blink or close your eyes and are looking for minimally invasive, natural-looking solution, contact the Facial Paralysis Institute today to schedule a consultation with Dr. Azizzadeh and his team of oculoplastic surgeons to discuss the treatment that is right for you.
+There are a couple of other options available as well, like platinum weights and eyelid springs, and the best treatment option for a patient’s specific case will be carefully considered by the team at the Facial Paralysis Institute.
+If an individual is struggling with the side effects of not being able to blink or close their eyes and are looking for a minimally invasive, natural-looking solution, they can contact the Facial Paralysis Institute today to schedule a consultation with Dr. Azizzadeh and his team of oculoplastic surgeons to discuss the best treatment plan.

 What to Expect During a Gold Eyelid Weights Consultation

 Gold eyelid weights are an advanced facial paralysis treatment, and Dr. Azizzadeh requires a patient consultation to determine if it is the proper treatment.
 During a consultation, Dr. Azizzadeh learns about a patient and his or her facial and eyelid paralysis symptoms.
 He also performs various tests to assess a patient’s condition so he can provide the best-possible treatment recommendations.

 If Dr. Azizzadeh determines that a patient is a viable candidate, he will outline all aspects of the treatment.
-He will explain what a patient should expect during an gold eyelid weights procedure, as well as recovery following treatment.
-Additionally, Dr. Azizzadeh allocates time and resources to respond to a patient’s gold eyelid weights treatment concerns and questions.
-Dr. Azizzadeh strives to ensure a patient is comfortable with an gold eyelid weights procedure.
+He will explain what a patient should expect during a gold eyelid weights procedure, as well as recovery following treatment.
+Additionally, Dr. Azizzadeh allocates time and resources to respond to a patient’s eyelid weights treatment concerns and questions.
+Dr. Azizzadeh strives to ensure a patient is comfortable with a gold eyelid weights procedure.
 As such, Dr. Azizzadeh will do whatever he can to help a patient make an informed treatment decision.

 Gold Eyelid Weights FAQ’s